KatTheFox/Reynard/README.md

 # Reynard

 Reynard is a multi-purpose discord bot, made out of frustration with the state of the discord bot ecosystem.
-Almost all bots nowadays lock critical features behind paid premium subscriptions, require you to vote on top.gg to unlock others, and/or get bought out (by botlabs/bluestacks) and start doing shady things.
+Almost all bots nowadays lock critical features behind paid premium subscriptions, require you to vote on top.gg to unlock others, and/or get bought out (botlabs/bluestacks, for example) and start doing shady things.
 So, I started working on my own bot, with the purpose of being the opposite of all that.

 ## What it is and isn't